Joz84/initiation-rails/setup.md

 ## GitHub

+Have you signed up to GitHub?
+If not, [do it right away](https://github.com/join).

 We need to generate SSH keys which are going to be used by GitHub and Heroku to authenticate you.
 Think of it as a way to log in, but different from the